miklevin/Pipulate.com/software.md

-When you work something out using my sample-code in JupyterLab, the next step really is to automate those things you like under systemd right on your Windows laptop, or more reliably on a Raspberry Pi, home server or NAS, in the Cloud, or really wherever generic Linux is run with access to the Net.
+When you work something out using my sample-code in JupyterLab, the next step really is to automate those things you like under systemd right on your Windows laptop, or more reliably on a Raspberry Pi, home server or NAS, in the Cloud, or wherever generic Linux is run.

 #### Drink Me & Enter The Wonderful World of Linux